coussej/coussej.github.io/content/post/2016/0114_ReplacingEAVwithJSONBinPostgreSQL.md

 (13 rows)
 ```

 For the EAV model, the tables add up to 3068MB and the indexes add up to 3427MB, resulting in a total 6.43GB.
 On the other hand, the JSONB model uses 1817MB for the table, and 318MB for the indexes, totalling 2,08GB.
 Thats 3x less.
-This supprised me a bit, because we store the property names in each JSONB object.
+This suprised me a bit, because we store the property names in each JSONB object.
 But when you think about it, in EAV we store 2 integer foreign keys per attribute value, resulting in 8 bytes of extra data.
 Also, in EAV all property values are stored as text, while JSONB will use numeric and boolean values internally where possible, resulting in less space.

 ### Conclusion